satijalab/panhumanpy/README.md

 ## Model Versions

 panhumanpy uses versioned models corresponding to major package releases.
-The package defaults to model v0 (compatible with the package version 0.2.1 (Andromeda)).
+The package defaults to model 'v{i}' where i is the major package version.
+For example for panhumanpy 0.2.1 (Andromeda), the model version is 'v0'.
 For most users, the default model version is recommended.
 The user can also choose to use a different model version as outlined in the tutorial mentioned below.

 ## Tutorial